Lithyum/pojo-to-ember-data/README.md

 converter.convert(); // Your models will be generated in the generated_models dir
 ```

-Check on the test classes for more detailed examples.
+Check out the test classes for more detailed examples.